Street Dentistry: The Unlicensed, Underground Practice of Dentistry

 One report of “street dentistry” describes the procedure being completed “under a ragged sunshade seated on plastic stools.”9 The street dentist had his 10-year-old son retrieve “cotton wool and aspirin” for a patient from the trunk of his car.9

 Street dentistry is a family trade passed down from generation to generation.
-Street dentists are primarily “dental prosthetists” that claim to be dentists.
-In some cases, these “dental prosthetists” are former dental assistants who “learned the essentials on the job” or someone from a cleaning crew that worked in a dental clinic.9
+Street dentists are primarily “dental prosthetists” who claim to be dentists.
+In some cases, these “dental prosthetists” are former dental assistants who “learned the essentials on the job” or someone from a cleaning crew who worked in a dental clinic.9

 Street dentists in Morocco provide services, including extractions and anesthesia, without any formal school or training.
 With a lack of facilities, it can be assumed that extractions are likely the most commonly provided treatment.9